deligkaris/optimization-visualization/README.md

 # Geometry Optimization Visualization with VTK

 VTK script that can visualize the results of a geometry optimization of a bimolecular complex (geometry, forces, and hessian).

+The extractDATA.pl script is use to transform the geometry optimization results to a format VTK can read.

 To do: